Awaken the Guardian: Reissues

+Music

+Music journalist Martin Popoff described the sound on Awaken the Guardian as "a serpentine and doomy metallic journey through prog soundscapes."
+He described the album's instrumentation as "persistantly powerful but basic," and further characterized the album as melodically "mournful [and] doomy."
+Robert Taylor of AllMusic stated that "the song structures are too rudimentary to be called progressive."

+The album's lyrical content explores themes such as witchcraft and the devil.

-Critical reception
+Critical reception and legacy

 Robert Taylor at AllMusic gave Awaken the Guardian three stars out of five, calling it "a closet classic from the underground metal years of the '80s" and the song "Guardian" being noted as a highlight.
 As with Fates Warning's previous album The Spectre Within (1985), Taylor recommended it more for fans of heavy metal than progressive metal, remarking that "the song structures are too rudimentary to be called progressive."

 Jeff Wagner at Decibel magazine ranked the album at number 134 in the Decibel Hall of Fame, saying it was "one of the celebrated masterworks of the genre."
 Adrien Begrand at PopMatters, reviewing the 2005 reissue, called it the best of Fates Warning's catalog, adding that "such a stirring combination of traditional metal and progressive sounds would never be duplicated by the band", and concluding that "Awaken the Guardian still resonates with life today" and it "solidifies Fates Warning's place in metal history."

 Loudwire named it in #4 on its list "Top 25 Progressive Metal Albums of All Time."

+In the 2003 book The Top 500 Heavy Metal Albums of All Time, music journalist Martin Popoff wrote: "Awaken the Guardian not only ages well, it perhaps improves with time."